An Equation of State for Turbulence in the Gross-Pitaevskii model: Abstract

 \section{Abstract}

-We report the numerical observation of a far-from-equilibrium equation of state (EoS) in the Gross-Pitaevskii model.
-This universal dimensionless EoS is constructed by relating the turbulent cascade's scale-free spectrum amplitude to the energy flux of the steady state that emerges from the large-length-scale driving of a Bose-Einstein condensate (BEC).
-Remarkably, this EoS defies the generic predictions of wave-turbulent kinetic theory, even though the cascade spectra are quantitatively well understood within that theory.
-Finally, we find that the concept of quasi-static thermodynamic processes between equilibrium states extends to far-from-equilibrium steady states.
+{We report the numerical observation of a far-from-equilibrium equation of state (EOS) in the Gross-Pitaevskii (GP model.
+We first show that the momentum distribution of the turbulent cascade is well described by wave-turbulent kinetic theory in the appropriate limits.
+Calculating the energy and particle fluxes $\Pi_\varepsilon(k)$ and $\Pi_N(k)$, we show that the turbulent state possesses the hallmarks of a direct energy cascade.
+Building on this, we show that the GP model encodes a universal EOS in the form of a relationship between the turbulent cascade's momentum distribution amplitude $n_0$ and the energy flux $\epsilon$ in the steady state.
+We find that in our regime of `mixed' turbulence - where both vortices and waves play a significant role - $n_0\propto \epsilon^{0.67(2)}$, a result that is not captured by any existing theory of turbulence but that agrees with a recent experimental measurement for large energy fluxes.
+Finally, we find that the concept of quasi-static thermodynamic processes between equilibrium states extends to far-from-equilibrium steady states. }

-Equilibrium and near-equilibrium thermodynamics are conceptual cornerstones in physics, reducing the description of complex many-body systems of many degrees of freedom to relationships between a few macroscopic observables.
-When a system is in a far-from-equilibrium state, such a general framework does not exist, and unveiling universal features in such scenarios has been a major goal in modern physics.
-In situations where local equilibrium holds, the framework of local thermodynamics and hydrodynamics can provide a bridge to universal descriptions~\cite{Hohenberg:1977,Bray:1994,forster2018hydrodynamic}.
-In the cases where even microscopic equilibrium is not realized, universal features have also been predicted theoretically and observed experimentally; some examples include the thermalization of states far from equilibrium~\cite{Berges:2008,Erne:2018,Pruefer:2018,Glidden:2021,Galka:2022,Gazo:2023,Huh:2024} and the description of far-from-equilibrium steady states in terms of state variables that are linked by far-from-equilibrium analogs of equations of state (EoS)~\cite{Takatori:2015,Ginot:2015,Dogra:2023}.
+{\textit{Introduction.}} Equilibrium and near-equilibrium thermodynamics form conceptual cornerstones of physics, reducing the behavior of complex many-body systems to relations among a few macroscopic observables.
+Far from equilibrium, such a unifying framework is lacking, and unveiling universal features has become a major goal of modern physics.
+When local equilibrium holds, local thermodynamics and hydrodynamics provide a bridge to universal descriptions~\cite{Hohenberg:1977,Bray:2002,forster2018hydrodynamic}.
+Even without microscopic equilibrium, universal phenomena have been predicted and observed—ranging from thermalization of far-from-equilibrium states~\cite{Berges:2008,Erne:2018,Pruefer:2018,Glidden:2021,Huh:2024,Moreno:2025,Gazo:2025,Martirosyan:2025} to steady states characterized by state variables linked through far-from-equilibrium analogs of equations of state (EOS)~\cite{Takatori:2015,Ginot:2015,Dogra:2023}.